Intergroup Communication Interest Group By-Laws (2019)

 Article 3 Officers

-Officers of the Interest Group consist of a Chair and Vice-Chair.
+Officers of the Interest Group consist of a Chair, Vice-Chair, and Secretary.
 The Vice-Chair will be elected biannually, for a term of four years, of which two years will be as Vice-Chair and then two years as Chair.
-Non-member of ICIG may not be nominated for or hold office.
+The secretary will be elected biannually for a term of two years.
+Non-members of ICIG may not be nominated for or hold office.
+The Interest Group may elect or designate other officers if necessary.

 Section 2 Chair and Vice-Chair Responsibilities

-2 years as vice-chair: responsible for co-organizing and implementing the division's conference program; this includes developing the call for papers, recruiting paper reviewers, managing the review process (using the online All Academic paper submission website), creating the program sessions, and ensuring that the sessions and panels are implemented smoothly at the conference.
+2 years as vice-chair: responsible for co-organizing and implementing the division's conference program; this includes developing the call for papers, recruiting paper reviewers, managing the review process, creating the program sessions, and ensuring that the sessions and panels are implemented smoothly at the conference.

-2 years as chair: responsible for writing a bi-annual column about the division, maintaining and updating the interest group website, attending legislative council at ICA (or find a substitute representative), preparing an annual report and agenda for the business meeting, leading the business meeting, organizing top paper and student top paper awards, managing finances, and supervising the elections.
+2 years as chair: responsible for writing a bi-annual newsletter about the interest group, maintaining and updating the interest group website, attending board of directors meeting (or find a substitute representative), preparing an annual report and agenda for the business meeting, leading the business meeting, organizing top paper and student top paper awards, managing finances, and supervising the elections.

 1 year as chair ex officio: Working with the ICA representative for the International Association of Language and Social Psychology to coordinate and/ or promote the IALSP panel.